proffectiv/new_conway_order_automation/README.md

 ## 📄 License

-This project is proprietary software for Conway Bikes order monitoring.
+This project is proprietary software for bike order monitoring automation.

 ---

-**🚴 Happy Monitoring!** The system will keep you informed of all Conway bike orders automatically.
+**🚴 Happy Monitoring!** The system will keep you informed of all bike orders automatically.